freeCodeCamp/guide/src/pages/articles/javascript/javascript-for-loops-explained/index.md

 ---
-title: javaScript for Loops Explained
+title: JavaScript for Loops Explained
 ---
 The for statement creates a loop that consists of three optional expressions, enclosed in parentheses and separated by semicolons, followed by a statement or a set of statements executed in the loop.